-Guy Philippe Official Charges Released By United States
+Guy Philippe’s Official Charges Released By United States

 - Internal Revenue Service

-- and Criminal Investigation (IRS-CI), Miami Field Office.
+- Criminal Investigation (IRS-CI), Miami Field Office.

 #GuyPhilippe Wanted on U.S. Drug Charges Arrested in Port-au-Prince #Haiti pic.twitter.com/xiLZp8JDrw